matthew00121/final_project/README.md

 <br/><br/>

-## Analysis 6: Which school had the highest number of total applicants, and In which year did this occur?
+## Analysis 6: Which school had the highest number of total applicants, and in which year did this occur?
 What was the average number of total applicants across all schools from 2012 to 2022? _Round to the nearest hundredths place._

 1. Make a copy of the original sheet of data.
 Sort the “All” column from Z → A to find the schools that had the highest number of total applicants. <br/>!['Analysis 6', 'Analysis 6'](/25.jpg)
 ###   _As shown, Dougherty Valley High School had the highest number of total applicants (at 547 students).
 This occurred in 2022._